varnishcache/varnish-cache/doc/sphinx/reference/vcl_step.rst

   |  ``beresp.reason`` being preset to the arguments of ``error()`` if
   |  arguments are provided.

+.. could add return(retry) if there was a(nother) use case, see also https://github.com/varnishcache/varnish-cache/issues/4342

 Before calling `vcl_backend_fetch`, Varnish core prepares the `bereq` backend request as follows: